Faith-K-commits/Faith-K-commits/README.md

 I'm deeply intrigued by the endless possibilities of Software Development.
 Whether it's building intuitive user interfaces or solving complex backend problems, I find joy in every line of code.

 🌱 **Currently Learning**:
 I'm on an exciting journey at Moringa School, diving deep into the world of Software Engineering.
-Here, I'm honing my skills in HTML, CSS, JavaScript, React, JSON, Python, and Flask, and constantly exploring new technologies and methodologies.
+Here, I'm honing my skills in HTML, CSS, JavaScript, React, JSON, Python, Django and Flask, and constantly exploring new technologies and methodologies.

 💞️ **Looking to Collaborate On**:
 I thrive in collaborative environments and am eager to work on innovative software development projects.
 If you have an exciting idea or a challenging problem, let's join forces and create something amazing together!